-If you’re planning your first time to Disney World – first of all – WE ARE SO EXCITED FOR YOU!
+If you’re planning your first time to Disney World — WE ARE SO EXCITED FOR YOU!
 You get to experience the magic of Disney for the first time!
 It is going to be great.

 It is important to read through these items so that you don’t become a Kingdom Casualty and never return to the land of Mickey.

-We have boiled it down to these thing you really need to know:
+We have boiled it down to these things you really need to know:

 13 Things You Need to Know for Your First Time to Disney World